 The Principal will continually monitor risk during the investigation including in the light of any new relevant information that emerges.
-Support needs to be given to the children and PSOA who are subjects of the allegation and relevant parties such as families.
+Support needs to be given to the children, ESOA and relevant parties such as families.

 4.3 Risk Management at the Conclusion of the Investigation